-Join Michael Lehman for an in-depth discussion in this video Using IFTTT for automation, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Using IFTTT for automation, part of Android App Development: Internet of Things.

 - Let's talk about using IFTTT for automation.…IFTTT stands for, "If This Then That."…It's a set of pre-canned recipes for common data services.…So if your device does something,…if you want to know when your device…puts something in a dropbox that you want to get an email,…IFTTT is a great back-end service…in which you can create those kind of custom recipes.…You can customize this for unique devices.…For example, the tire pressure from your car…might go into a dropbox folder,…and send you an email summary once a week,…whereas the temperature variations in your refrigerator…might get aggregated monthly,…and might be sent into a spreadsheet someplace in the Cloud.…